-When exporting is done right, it’s an investment which can grow your business and pay dividends for years to come.
-While scaling up your production & fulfillment infrastructure and human resource capacity can be costly, there are a variety of funding solutions which can make exporting a much more accessible growth option.
+When exporting is done right, it’s an investment that can grow your business and pay dividends for years to come.
+While scaling up your production & fulfillment infrastructure and human resource capacity can be costly, there are a variety of funding solutions that can make exporting a much more accessible growth option.
 Today we’re going to look at some of the hiring grants available that can assist you in scaling up to meet your export goals.

 Student & Summer Hiring Grants

 Run by the Government of Canada through Employment & Social Development Canada, the Canada Summer Jobs (CSJ) program provides wage subsidies to create quality summer work experiences for those aged 15 to 30.
 The costs eligible for reimbursement depend on what sector the employer belongs to.
 Eligible employers include not-for-profit organizations, the public sector, and private sector organizations with 50 or fewer full-time employees.
 As stated in the CSJ applicant guide, Service Canada expects an average funded job duration of 8 weeks and for 35 hours per week.

 Because placements are meant to allow young persons the opportunity to develop their skills and experience, applications must demonstrate that:

 - You are committed to retaining the staff beyond the subsidy period; or you are paying wages above those of the minimum in your province;

 - The position is supervised, with ongoing mentorship to allow for skills development;

 - Your business has implemented health & safety and work environment policies to ensure a safe, respectful workplace.